Schmackeboom

 "Schmackeboom" is a song by Swedish singer of French origin - Tacfarinas Yamoun (aka "Le Tac").
 The single was released on 20 May 2014 under the label Warner Music Sweden.
 The author of the song is a Swedish producer Anderz Wrethov, who had written the song with Le Tac.

 The song was recorded officially in seven versions.
 A major part of each version is sung in poor French, and the phrase before the chorus is pronounced in English, Swedish, German, Italian or Spanish (for specific version).
 There was also published a separate single of remixes.

 The name of the song (presumably) comes from the Swedish "schmacka" (to naughty).

-In 2014, the song was played on radio stations of Ukraine, Russia, Sweden, Poland, Germany and France.
+In 2014, the song was played on radio stations in Ukraine, Russia, Sweden, Poland, Germany and France.

 Music video

 In August, 2014 on the singer's YouTube channel, the music video was uploaded.
 Le Tac is shown kneading the dough and clapping the buttocks of half-naked girls appearing in the kitchen with the dough, or "baguettes" in their hands.
 After that, he starts dancing among them together with the chef.
 In one of the episodes on some woman's body there appears the flag of Sweden.

 This video was forbidden on YouTube for minors and unregistered users.